 Cash: Cash includes highly liquid investments that are readily convertible into cash and have a maturity of 90 days or less when purchased.
-Cash and cash equivalents (including certificates of deposits) held by investment money managers are classified with investments in these financial statements.
+Money market funds and certificates of deposit held by investment money managers are classified with investments in these financial statements.